Hello, I understand your concern. They are different types of headaches like

 f) Eyestrain headache: due to watching too much TV or reading that hurts your vision or logging in front of the computer.

-In your case, it looks more like migraine headache.
+In your case, it looks more like a pain-induced headache following backache.
 You can take tablet ibuprofen twice a day after food for 5 days.
-I would suggest you to get an MRI of the brain to find out the cause.
+I would suggest you to get an MRI of the back to find out the cause.
 If you still have a headache, then you should consult your doctor and get complete physical examination, blood tests, and review the reports with the doctor for further management.
-Thank you.
+Thank you